Beet Hummus

 Serve and Eat

-Pour your beet hummus into a serving bowl and garnish with cubes of cooked beets and sesame seeds.
-Or sprinkle with parsley for an extra pop of color!
+Pour your beet hummus right into a serving bowl and garnish with cubes of cooked beets and sesame seeds.
+Or sprinkle with parsley for an additional pop of colour!

 red beet hummus in white serving bowl topped with diced beet red beet hummus in white serving bowl topped with diced beet

-Serve your hummus with fresh carrots, cucumbers, crackers, pita bread, or pita chips.
+Serve your hummus with recent carrots, cucumbers, crackers, pita bread, or pita chips.
 Or drizzle over eggs or avocado toast to brighten up your breakfast.
-Soooo pretty and so good!
+Soooo fairly and so good!

 red beet hummus in serving bowl next to baby carrots in small dishred beet hummus in serving bowl next to baby carrots in small dish